danilobandeira29/mobile-gobarber/readme.md

   ## install all dependencies (or you can use 'npm install')
   $ yarn

+  ## will depend on the emulator of the plataform you're using

+  ## make sure the emulator is running

+  ## for the android execute
+  $ yarn android

+  ## for the ios execute
+  $ yarn ios

   ## inicialize the project (or you can use 'npm start')
   $ yarn start
 ```